akash-network/website-5-archive/content/en/blog/mainnet-8-gpu-visibility-upgrades/index.md

 }
 ```

-Focusing on the “resources_offer” section, we can see that the bid now includes a key and value that includes the GPU vendor and model, in this case, an NVIDIA A100 GPU.
+Focusing on the `resources_offer` section, we can see that the bid now includes a key and value that includes the GPU vendor and model, in this case, an NVIDIA A100 GPU.
 This will allow deployers to see which specific GPU models are being offered when a bid is received, along with allowing Akash deployment clients (such as Cloudmos Deploy) to surface the GPU model attributes in the deployment UIs.

 ```
 "attributes": [